 A complete guide to New Zealand’s most stunning glow worm caves and adventures!

-From a veteran adventure photographer that’s obsessed with glow worms, photographs them professionally for Nikon and the family run tours, and has spent several months exploring and touring every spot!
-If you like this list and want professional instruction on how to photograph them, I run an annual photography tour here taking you to the best caves, hands on instruction with your camera, step by step editing processes, and also night photography when not in the caves!
+If you like this list and want professional instruction on how to photograph them, I run an annual photography trip here taking you to the best caves, hands on instruction with your camera, step by step editing processes, and also night photography when not in the caves.

 Thank you to this nice Greek lady who held still during my 12 minute long exposure!